-We're Ready to Welcome Women
+We Now Welcome Women

-By early 2020, CARITAS will open its doors to The Healing Place for Women.
-The recovery program is the cornerstone of the CARITAS Center, an innovative concept to provide all the solutions to end homelessness and addiction under one roof.
+The Healing Place for Women is the cornerstone of the CARITAS Center, an innovative concept to provide all the solutions to end homelessness and addiction under one roof.
 Women in Richmond have long been in need of substance use recovery services like those CARITAS provides men at The Healing Place.
-We cannot wait to open these doors and welcome women into this effective recovery program.
+We thrilled and grateful to now welcome women into this effective recovery program.
 We will help them reunite with their families and make plans for bright futures.
 Learn more at www.caritasva.org.